ratulesrar3/mobilecomputing/README.md

-# mobilecomputing
+## CMSC23400 Mobile Computing, Winter 2018.

-CMSC23400 Mobile Computing, Winter 2018.
+Code for group labs and projects.